Loading...

 Required Access: Moodle Administrator AND Wisenet LRM Owner

-3.1 Set Up Moodle Connected App
+3.1 Set Up Moodle Connector

 3.2 Set Up Elearning Enrolments Rules